Chart Color Schemes

 Kurri Kurri has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Kurri Kurri's population is estimated at around 6,835 as of Feb 2026.
-This reflects an increase of 661 people (10.7%) since the 2021 Census, which reported a population of 6,174 people.
-The change is inferred from the resident population of 6,566, estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,350 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Kurri Kurri's 10.7% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+The population of Kurri Kurri is estimated at around 6,835 as of February 2026.
+This reflects an increase of 661 people since the 2021 Census, which reported a population of 6,174 people.
+The change is inferred from AreaSearch's estimation of the resident population at 6,566 following examination of ABS's ERP data release in June 2024 and an additional 69 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,350 persons per square kilometer.
+Kurri Kurri's growth rate of 10.7% since the 2021 census exceeded both Rest of NSW (5.9%) and the state average.
+Population growth was primarily driven by interstate migration contributing approximately 68.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the suburb expected to grow by 2,622 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 38.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+A significant population increase is forecasted for the top quartile of locations outside capital cities, with Kurri Kurri expected to grow by 2,591 persons to 2041, reflecting a total increase of 34.0% over the 17 years.

 Frequently Asked Questions - Population